OpenVPN/openvpn-build/windows-msi/README.rst

     a         : Builds all targets even if output is newer than input

     Commands:
-    all     Builds MSI packages and EXE installer msi     Builds MSI packages only
+    all     Builds MSI packages
+    msi     Builds MSI packages
     clean   Cleans intermediate and output files

 Digital signing
 ---------------

-The ``build.wsf`` tool does not support digital signing of MSI and EXE files (yet).
+The ``build.wsf`` tool does not support digital signing of MSI files (yet).
 The ``sign-openvpn.bat`` and ``sign-msi.bat`` scripts handle that part.

-The EXE installer does not ask for elevation.
-It extracts and launches appropriate MSI package unelevated.
-The UAC elevation is requested only later when MSI package actually starts the install process.
-Therefore, it is vital to digitally sign MSI packages.

 When signing MSI packages, set a signature description (``/d`` flag with ``signtool.exe`` utility).
 The ``msiexec.exe`` saves the MSI package under some